simon-frankau/curved-spaces/README.md

 the edge of the grid (by constraining the curvature as the lines are traced out).
 If the line curves around on one side and doubles back, this can lead to a gap which needs to be addressed by other means.

+At this point, I decided to remove support for explicit surfaces, which simply represent development history, in order to simplify the code.
+The point before explicit surfaces are removed is represented by the branch `explicit_and_implicit_surfaces`.

 ### Next steps